LaoArchAngel/fsw-wiki/arch/internal-api-guidelines.markdown

 ```

 ## Service Implementation Requirements
 Concrete service classes that implement service interfaces should be instantiated by a service factory.
-Service implementation classes should be package visible **NOT Public**.
+Service implementation classes should be package visible and **NEVER Public**.
 All service methods must validate the parameter input to ensure data consistency and detect (escape) injection attacks.

 ## Data Access Framework Requirements
-Data access code must use either Dapper framework or Entity framework for data tier.
-Data tier should use a Repository class for data persistence encapsulating the data access framework behind the repository class.
-While the repository can create a *Persistable Model*, taking the *Service Model* is preferred whenever possible.
-If the data being persisted is not exactly the same as the fields exposed by the *Service Model*, a *Persistable Model* will be required.
+Data access code must use either [Dapper Framework](https://github.com/StackExchange/dapper-dot-net) or [Entity Framework](https://github.com/aspnet/EntityFramework/wiki) for data tier.
+Data tier should use a Repository Facade for data persistence encapsulating the data access framework within the Repository impementation.
+While the Repository can create a *Persistable Model* (Data Model), taking the *Service Model* is preferred whenever possible.
+If the data to be persisted is not exactly the same as the fields exposed by the *Service Model*, a *Persistable Model* will be required.
+More detail to come.

 ## Exception Handling Requirements
-*** Need to outline minimum level of exception handling (reference framework components) ***
+If we follow [this guidance](https://itworksonmymachine.wordpress.com/2008/05/06/exception-handling-dos-and-donts/) we will be in great shape.
+Since they are not explicit called out in the above link, two additional points of guidance have been provided below:
+* **Don't** catch an exception if you do not know how to handle it -- just let the exception bubble up.
+The application should support a `catch-all` exception handler so we should never be afraid of allow exceptions to bubble out of our code.
+* **Don't** log and exception if it is not being handled.
+That is to say,  If you're code catches all exceptions for the sole purpose of logging the exception, **do not do this**.
+Instead, let the exception bubble to the `catch-all` error handler.
+* **Do** log handled exceptions if they are truly exceptional or provide useful information about what happened and how the exception is being handled by the application.
+If a handled exception occurs often be sure to lower the log-level at which it is being logged (trace).

 ## Logging Requirements
-*** Need to outline minimum level of logging (reference framework components) ***
+A good baseline regarding log levels and how to use them can be found [at the joy of coding, here](http://www.thejoyofcode.com/Logging_Levels_and_how_to_use_them.aspx).
+This is a good base set of guidance the bulk of which has been included below.

+* Debug
+    This is the most verbose logging level (maximum volume setting).
+I usually consider Debug to be out-of-bounds for a production system and used it only for development and testing.
+I prefer to aim to get my logging levels just right so I have just enough information and endeavour to log this at the Information level or above.

+* Information
+    The Information level is typically used to output information that is useful to the running and management of your system.
+Information would also be the level used to log Entry and Exit points in key areas of your application.
+However, you may choose to add more entry and exit points at Debug level for more granularity during development and testing.

+* Warning
+    Warning is often used for handled 'exceptions' or other important log events.
+For example, if your application requires a configuration setting but has a default in case the setting is missing, then the Warning level should be used to log the missing configuration setting.

+* Error
+    Error is used to log all unhandled exceptions.
+This is typically logged inside a catch block at the boundary of your application.

+* Fatal
+    Fatal is reserved for special exceptions/conditions where it is imperative that you can quickly pick out these events.
+I normally wouldn't expect Fatal to be used early in an application's development.
+It's usually only with experience I can identify situations worthy of the FATAL moniker experience do specific events become worth of promotion to Fatal.
+After all, an error's an error.

 ## Instrumentation Requirements
 *** Need to outline minimum level of instrumentation (reference framework components) ***